dhagrow/profig/README.rst

 fig
 ===

-*fig* is a configuration management library for Python.
+*fig* is a configuration library for Python.

 Motivation
 ----------